thomasmoors/anchor/README.md

 # Laravel Anchor

-Wrap docker managment in a convienient Laravel package, just like Sail but with a different approach.
+Wrap docker management in a convenient Laravel package, just like Sail but with a different approach.
 Also make it usable in production.
+Laravel Sail is nice, but fails on one of the biggest promises of Docker: consistency between environments, a.k.a. build once, run everywhere.

 # Goals